 Reliance on pesticides is both deeply cultural and deeply regulatory.
 The industrial food production paradigm and practice is heavily wedded to synthetic chemical inputs, including pesticides.
 The dominant paradigm of agriculture science (see Goal 3) is deeply applicable, and pesticides have been a central tool of the long standing cultural notion that we are at war with nature.
 The policy system has clearly adopted such paradigms.
 The dominant assumption, therefore, is that pesticides are useful if their inherent toxicity (as killing agents) is properly applied and managed.
 Equally important, the policy system has doubts about alternative approaches, partly reflected in the absence of an effective national strategy to reduce pesticide use.
 One reason for the absence of an effective strategy is that many pest problems result from poor farm design (issues of rotation, location, canopy, timing, borders, etc), and there has been a reluctance on the part of government regulators and extension staff to propose significant changes to farm design, that being considered the purview of the individual property owner.
 Pesticide costs are low relative to reliance and many externalized costs are unpaid by pesticide users (Tegtmeier and Duffy, 2004).
 This has discouraged farmer willingness to invest in new approaches and created an accentuated aura of importance for pesticides as the primary pest control method.
 Issues of economy and geography are also important because pesticide use varies tremendously across regions and crops, with regulatory decisions having differential impacts.
 Some sectors, consequently, have been more interested in alternative approaches and this has helped create strange alliances, for example the apple and canola industries participating in advocacy work with World Wildlife Fund Canada (see MacRae et al., 2012).

 The federal government has authority for registration, classification and labeling, and the provinces for regulating use, which includes training and licensing of users, and management of pollution associated with use, such as spills and recycling of pesticide containers (Hill, 1994).
 The provinces also often have plant protection legislation to reduce incidence of imported pests.
-Municipalities in some provinces now have some authority over use regulation as well, and many have exercised that authority by implementing different types and degrees of bans on use.
+Many provinces have significant cosmetic pesticide use restrictions, and if they do not, municipalities have some authority over use regulation have exercised that authority by implementing different types and degrees of bans on cosmetic use.

 The federal registration authority is expressed through the Pest Control Products Act (PCPA).
 It first appeared in 1927, as the Agricultural Pests Control Act.
 The legislation allowed the Minister of Agriculture to deny registration on the grounds of adulteration, lack of efficacy, copy-cat qualities, and threats to public health.
 This latter provision was very general, although there were some more specific controls over pesticide residues in the Food and Drugs Act of 1920.
 The Agricultural Pests Control Act was amended in 1939, with some expanded provisions related to its main purposes - to ensure farmer access to non-fraudulent products - and a new name, the Pest Control Products Act.
 From 1939 to 1969, there were only incremental adjustments to the Act.
 Experimental evidence to justify a product’s use was first introduced in 1949 and modified in 1954, but regulators did not challenge the validity of manufacturers’ claims.
 The 1969 version of the legislation was considered a very significant modernization because it was the first to substantially recognize pesticides’ potential for harm (Hill, 1994).
 The Act was not significantly revised between 1969 and 2002, despite substantial new knowledge about pesticides and their chemistry.